-Beautiful scenery, outdoor adventures, artisanal food, boutique wines, art, antiques, and delightful accommodation are just some of the attractions that make historic Walcha such a lovely place to visit or stay.
+Beautiful scenery, outdoor adventures, artisanal food, art, antiques, and delightful accommodation are just some of the attractions that make historic Walcha such a lovely place to visit or stay.

 Almost two hundred years ago English explorer John Oxley forged through the bush and up into the highlands not far from where the township of Walcha stands today.
 And since the 1830s, this lush pasture rolling over the undulating hills as far as the eye can see has been home to sheep and cattle breeders that produce some of the finest wool, lamb, and beef in the nation.

 If you’re curious about life on the land, several families welcome guests at their properties, where you can participate in the day-to-day farm activities, such as collecting eggs, mustering cattle and shearing sheep.
 Farm stay accommodation ranges from luxurious rooms with amazing views to comfortable cottages and pretty campsites.
 You can expect friendly hosts, a picturesque setting and delicious home-cooked meals featuring farm-fresh produce and local wines.

 For an authentic country town experience, opt instead to stay overnight in one of the charming bed and breakfasts or guesthouses.
 Peaceful motels, hotels, a caravan park, and campsites are also within easy reach of everything you’ll want to do.

 Around here, some of the farmers are notable artists too, which largely explains why there are numerous sculptures dotted around the town’s streets and parks.
 The artistic community was the creative force behind Walcha’s enchanting Open Air Gallery, which today features over 50 works by local, national and international contemporary artists.
 Walcha locals have embraced their reputation as a very art-friendly town and with one public artwork per 75 citizens; “there can be no town in Australia that is so art friendly”, according to John Macdonald, one of Australia’s best-known art critics.